Children's groups

 Museum of Resistance and Deportation

-As the exhibition rooms can't accommodate a whole class, the museum offers you a workshop tour supervised by two mediators: while the1st group tours the museum, the second takes part in a workshop.
+As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while thefirst group tours the museum, the second participates in a workshop.

-Visit: discover the history of the Second World War, the Resistance and deportation through the museum's collections, and immerse yourself in the daily life of French people in the early 1940s.
+Visit: Discover the history of World War II, the Resistance, and deportation through the museum's collections and immerse yourself in the daily life of the French people in the early 1940s.

-Workshop: what to do in a war-torn country where daily life is difficult?
-Why and how do you get involved?
-What are the different forms of commitment?
-Using a selection of examples, explore the complexities of war and discover the links between the Resistance and society.
+Workshop: What can you do in a country at war where daily life is difficult?
+Why and how do people get involved?
+What are the different forms of involvement?
+Using a selection of examples, delve into the complexity of war to discover the links between the Resistance and society.

 Group size: 1 class divided into 2 groups (up to 18 students per group)